 Who is Cardano (ADA) named after?

 Cardano (ADA) was named after the Italian polymath and mathematician Gerolamo Cardano.
-The asset ADA is named after Ada King, An influential British Mathematician
+The asset ADA is named after Ada Lovelace, an influential British mathematician.

 Is Cardano better than Ethereum?

 Both want to be world leaders for primary decentralised blockchain platforms.